 Zacharias Sautner is Professor of Finance at Frankfurt School of Finance & Management.
-He was previously Associate Professor of Finance (with tenure) at the University of Amsterdam and Director of the Corporate Finance and Banking program at Duisenberg school of finance.
-Prior to that he worked as Research Fellow in Finance at the Saïd Business School of the University of Oxford.
-Zacharias Sautner works in the area of empirical corporate finance and focuses on corporate governance, executive compensation, M&A, internal capital markets, and bankruptcy.
-His research was published in leading international journals such as the Journal of Finance, Review of Financial Studies, or Review of Finance and he has presented at conferences such as the AFA, WFA, and EFA.
-He teaches corporate finance, valuation, and corporate governance and has won different teaching awards.
+He was previously Associate Professor of Finance at the University of Amsterdam and Research Fellow in Finance at the Saïd Business School of the University of Oxford.
+Zacharias Sautner works in the area of empirical corporate finance and focuses on ESG, climate finance, and corporate governance.
+His research was published in leading international journals such as the Journal of Finance, Review of Financial Studies, Management Science or Review of Finance and he has presented at conferences such as the AFA, WFA, and EFA.
+He was ranked #2 in Germany in Business Administration (#1 in Finance) based on A+ publications (age of 40 or below) by Forschungsmonitoring.org (February 2019).
+He teaches corporate finance, valuation, and corporate governance and has won different research and teaching awards.

 Zacharias Sautner holds a PhD in Finance from the University of Mannheim and studied at University of York and University of Cooperative Education Stuttgart.